 We define average order value for a given period as total transaction revenue divided by total number of transactions in such period.
-We consider average order value to be an important metric given it indicates how much customers are spending on our platform per transaction.
+We consider average order value to be an important metric given that it indicates how much customers are spending on average on our platform per transaction.

-The below table sets forth the average order value for the three months ended March 31, 2024 and 2023:
+The below table sets forth the average order value for the three and nine months ended September 30, 2024 and 2023: